Bogehaven/Exam/content/blog/dataviz-exam/index.md

 ### Overview of Logs

 Exploring the data, we see the first logs appear on May 2nd 2013 and continue until now.
-Plotting this graph we first see a spike around the period i purchased an Android phone, and a drop when i purchased an iPhone.
+The first noticable aspect of this graph when plotted is the spile occuring between september 2017 and june 2018.
+Backtracking to find the root cause, i realized i acquired an android phone in this period of time.
+As this is not based on "hard evidence" it would not be ideal to use in a professional setting, but given the circumstances, i found it appropriate, and interesting enough to include.

 Furthermore splitting the data into types of logging, we see the main source of logging with an android phone was from tracking location.
 I chose to group the values by month as it seemed like a good balance between functionality and simplicity.
 Three fields was created so that the data could be further divided into categories, and also filter out the dominating values so the trends in the remainding categories can be observed as well.

+> Note: you may have to log into your account associated with the Data Visualization 2020 Tableau Online group.

 <iframe src="https://eu-west-1a.online.tableau.com/t/datavisualisationanddatadrivendecisionmakingspring2020/views/Logging_v3/Dashboard2/hjbo@itu.dk/Public?:showAppBanner=false&:display_count=n&:showVizHome=n&:origin=viz_share_link&:embed=yes" width="1000" height="827" frameborder="0"></iframe>